nabilah-h-s/NSL/Design Patterns/README.md

 # Structural Design Pattern
+Structural design patterns are those that simplify the design of large object structures by identifying relationships between them.
+They describe common ways of composing classes and objects so that they become repeatable as solutions.

+## Adapter Pattern

+## Bridge Pattern

+## Composite Pattern

+## Proxy Pattern

+## Decorator Pattern

 ## Facade Pattern
 A facade is a wrapper class that encapsulate the subsystem in order to hide the subsystem's complexity.
 The facade design pattern -
 - is a means to hide the complexity of a subsystem by encapsulating it behind a unifying wrapper called a facade class
 - removes the need for client classes to manage a subsystem on their own, resulting in less coupling between the subsystem and the client classes
 - handles instantiation and redirection of tasks to the appropriate class within the subsystem; provides client classes with a simplified interface for the subsystem
 - acts simply as a point of entry to a subsystem and does not add more functionality to the subsystem.

+## Flyweight Pattern

 # Behavioral Design Pattern

  ## Observer pattern